The-Ronin-Project/contract-event-emr-patient/README.md

 # EMR Patient

 # Scope
 This represents a Patient as consumed from the EMR.
-This is the event structure derived from the Common Ronin Data Model RoninPatient FHIR respource.
+This is the event structure derived from the Common Ronin Data Model RoninPatient FHIR resource.
 This is defined [here](https://supreme-garbanzo-99254d0f.pages.github.io/ig/Ronin-Implementation-Guide-Home-List-Profiles-Ronin-Patient.html)

 # Usage
 This contains a simple `Makefile` for automating validation and document generation.